mechmotum/mechmotum.github.io/content/pages/jobs.rst

 websites, or any related work.
 Be sure to explain how you meet the Required and/or Preferred qualifications.

-Desired Start: 01/01/2021
+Desired Start: 12/01/2020
 End Date: 09/30/2021

 Approximate Hours Per Week:

 Minimum of 10 hrs and up to 20 hrs during the academic quarters.
 Up to 40 hrs in the summer.

-Location(s): Bainer Hall, Genome Center, and Remote
+Location(s): Remote and Genome Center

 Base Pay Rate: